Temple (LDS Church): Types of recommends

 The standard temple recommend authorizes a member who has been baptized at least one year prior to take part in all temple ordinances and is valid for two years.
+A temple recommend can either be in printed form or electronic through an app on a mobile device.

 A recommend for living ordinances is given to individuals who are participating in the endowment for the first time, being sealed to a spouse, or anyone being married in the temple for time only.
 It may only be used in conjunction with a standard temple recommend.

 A limited-use recommend is available to members who have not yet received their endowment or who have not been a member for one year.
 These may also be issued to a group for a single visit to the temple, to youth 11 and older, or to others for specific cases.

 Emergency access

 Those without recommends occasionally need to enter temples after dedication during fires, medical emergencies, or building inspections.
 They are escorted by temple personnel during such visits.
 Temples may offer introductory tours to new local firefighters and emergency medical technicians during regularly scheduled maintenance periods.